cole-brokamp/shiny_docker/README.md

 #### Image Contents

 The Dockerfile here is used to build the `colebrokamp/shiny` image.
 It contains R and Shiny Server.
-It also contains the R packages `shiny` and `rmarkdown`, my custom R package (`github.com/cole-brokamp/CB`); and the geospatial R packages `rgeos` and `rgdal` (including the `gdal`, `geos`, and `proj4` software libraries). `cole-brokamp/automagic` is also included for automatic installation of required R packages.
+It also contains the R packages `shiny` and `rmarkdown`, my custom R package (`github.com/cole-brokamp/CB`); and the geospatial R packages `rgeos` and `rgdal` (including the `gdal`, `geos`, and `proj4` software libraries); `hadley/tidyverse` for the core tidyverse packages (ggplot2, dplyr, tidyr, readr, purrr, tibble, modelr, broom, and more); and `cole-brokamp/automagic` is also included for automatic installation of required R packages.

-This image is fairly large (~1.4 GB) but will only need to be pulled the first time a Docker container is built using the image.
+This image is fairly large but will only need to be pulled the first time a Docker container is built using the image.
 Alternatively, pull the image from DockerHub ahead of time with `docker pull colebrokamp/shiny`.

 #### How It Works